 A prayer to the Mesopotamian Goddess of beer served as both a prayer and as a technique of recalling the formula for beer.

-Civilization in Ancient Egypt was also founded on beer which was regarded as a gift from the Gods.
+Civilization in Ancient Egypt also started with beer which was regarded as a gift from the Gods.
 Wages of Egyptian employees were paid in beer, and the people who built the pyramids had been paid in Beer.

 The age-old beer that helped start Civilization in Egypt had just 3 % alcohol compared to 4 to 6 % today.